 Time needed: 30 minutes.

-Place the tea light candle in the bottom chamber of your oil warmer and pour some natural incense into the bowl located at the top of your warmer.
+Place the tea light candle in the bottom chamber of your oil warmer.

 Using your candle lighter, ignite the tea light candle until it is producing a consistent flame.

-Continue to top-up the incense blend until you want feel you have finished with your incense.
+Continue to top-up the incense blend until you don't feel you have finished with your incense.
 If you find the aroma becoming too powerful, either open a window or proceed with step 4.

 When you are finished, gently blow out the tea light and allow the oil warmer to cool before touching it.